OG-Hunter/seditiontracker.github.io-/docs/_suspects/robert-reeder.md

 courthouse: robert-reeder.jpg
 raid:
 perpwalk:
-quote: 'I got gassed several times inside the Capitol, many times outside the Capitol.
+quote: "I got gassed several times inside the Capitol, many times outside the Capitol.
 Got shot with pepper balls.
 It was fucking nuts.
-We had to do...ah...battle with the Police inside.'
+We had to do...ah...battle with the Police inside."
 title: Robert Reeder charged on February 24, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack